MarcosSolon/ahold-delhaize-lettuce-growth/README.md

 ## 📖 Overview
 This project analyzes lettuce growth data to identify environmental factors that influence cultivation time and freshness.
-The study aims to support Ahold Delhaize’s strategic goals in optimizing its **fresh produce supply chain**, ensuring **quality, sustainability, and operational efficiency** across all stages — from cultivation to store delivery.
+The study aims to support Ahold Delhaize’s strategic goals in optimizing its **fresh produce supply chain**, ensuring **quality, sustainability, and operational efficiency** across all stages, from cultivation to store delivery.

 ---